JBG SMITH Properties (NYSE:JBGS) Shares Sold by Legal & General Group Plc

-Legal & General Group Plc cut its holdings in shares of JBG SMITH Properties (NYSE:JBGS) by 2.5% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+Legal & General Group Plc trimmed its position in JBG SMITH Properties (NYSE:JBGS) by 2.5% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm owned 949,901 shares of the company’s stock after selling 24,730 shares during the period.
-Legal & General Group Plc owned approximately 0.72% of JBG SMITH Properties worth $29,932,000 at the end of the most recent reporting period.
+Legal & General Group Plc owned approximately 0.72% of JBG SMITH Properties worth $29,932,000 as of its most recent SEC filing.

-A number of equities research analysts have weighed in on JBGS shares.
-BMO Capital Markets started coverage on JBG SMITH Properties in a research report on Monday, July 12th.
-They issued an “outperform” rating and a $40.00 target price for the company.
-Zacks Investment Research downgraded JBG SMITH Properties from a “buy” rating to a “hold” rating in a research report on Thursday.

-JBG SMITH Properties (NYSE:JBGS) last posted its quarterly earnings results on Tuesday, August 3rd.
-The company reported ($0.03) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.33 by ($0.36).
-JBG SMITH Properties had a negative net margin of 14.87% and a negative return on equity of 2.85%.
-Equities analysts expect that JBG SMITH Properties will post 1.45 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Friday, August 27th.
-Shareholders of record on Friday, August 13th were issued a $0.225 dividend.
+The company also recently announced a quarterly dividend, which was paid on Friday, August 27th.
+Shareholders of record on Friday, August 13th were paid a dividend of $0.225 per share.
+This represents a $0.90 annualized dividend and a yield of 3.00%.
 The ex-dividend date of this dividend was Thursday, August 12th.
-This represents a $0.90 annualized dividend and a dividend yield of 3.00%.
-JBG SMITH Properties’s dividend payout ratio is currently 75.63%.
+JBG SMITH Properties’s dividend payout ratio (DPR) is currently 75.63%.

+Several research firms have issued reports on JBGS.
+BMO Capital Markets began coverage on JBG SMITH Properties in a report on Monday, July 12th.
+They issued an “outperform” rating and a $40.00 price target on the stock.
+Zacks Investment Research cut JBG SMITH Properties from a “buy” rating to a “hold” rating in a report on Thursday.

 JBG SMITH Properties is a real estate investment trust.
 The firm engages in owning, operating, investing in, and developing a portfolio of mixed-use properties.
 It operates through the following segments: Commercial, Multifamily, and Other.
 The company was founded on October 27, 2016 and is headquartered in Bethesda, MD.